Beuth-Erdelt/DBMS-Benchmarker/docs/Dashboard.md

 You will be shown a list of experiments available at the path you have provided.
 Select one experiment.
-Optionally you can activate to have some default panels opened to you.
+Optionally you can activate to have some default panels that will be included at start.

 ## Concept